-Fox began his marathon on April 12, 1980, when he dipped his leg in the Atlantic Ocean before starting towards Vancouver on Canada’s Pacific coast; however, Fox’s health began deteriorating near the halfway mark.
+Fox began his marathon on April 12, 1980, when he dipped his leg in the Atlantic Ocean before starting towards Vancouver on Canada’s Pacific coast; however, his health began deteriorating near the halfway mark.

 Fox ran 5,373 kilometres in 143 days and raised more than $11 million for cancer research.

-By February of 1981, donations hit $24.17 million, reaching Fox’s goal of $1 for each of Canada’s 24 million residents.
+By February 1981, donations hit $24.17 million, reaching Fox’s goal of receiving $1 for each of Canada’s 24 million residents.

 2005 TERRY FOX COIN